Kinematics Calibration and Excitation Energy Reconstruction for Solenoidal Spectrometers: Introduction

 \section{Introduction}

-Solenoidal spectrometers~\cite{Wuosmaa2007} are specialized devices used in nuclear reactions such as A($a$, $b$)B, where only particle B can be excited.
-These spectrometers transform the excitation energy of particle B ($E_x$ in MeV) and the center-of-mass scattering angle ($\theta_{cm}$) into the kinetic energy ($E$ in MeV) of the light recoil charged particle $b$ and its cyclotron position $Z_0$ (in mm), corresponding to one cyclotron period.
-This relationship is expressed as $ (E_x, \theta_{cm}) \rightarrow (E, Z_0)$.
-The kinematic compression enabled by the uniform magnetic field~\cite{Wuosmaa2007} results in a straightforward linear correlation between $E$ and $Z_0$.
-This relationship, in its relativistic form~\cite{Tang2023}, is given by:
+Solenoidal spectrometers~\cite{Wuosmaa2007} are specialized instruments used in nuclear reaction studies of the type A($a$,$b$)B, where only the residual nucleus B may be excited.
+These spectrometers relate the excitation energy of particle B ($E_x$, in MeV) and the center-of-mass scattering angle ($\theta_{cm}$) to the kinetic energy ($E$, in MeV) of the light recoil charged particle $b$ and its cyclotron position $Z_0$ (in mm), corresponding to the axial position where particle $b$ crosses the beam axis after completing one cyclotron period.
+This transformation is denoted as $(E_x, \theta_{cm}) \rightarrow (E, Z_0)$.
+Due to the presence of the magnetic field, the relativistic relationship between $E$ and $Z_0$ is given by~\cite{Tang2023}:

-Here, $m$ and $q$ denote the mass (in MeV/c$^2$) and charge state of the charged particle $b$, respectively, while $E_{cm}$ is the total energy in the center-of-mass frame. $\gamma$ and $\beta$ are the Lorentz boost factors from the laboratory frame to the center-of-mass frame.
-The constant $c$ represents the speed of light, approximately $300$~mm/ns, and $B$ is the magnetic field in Tesla.
-The excitation energy ($E_x$) is implicitly included in $E_{cm}$, with higher excitation energies corresponding to lower $E_{cm}$ values.
+Here, $m$, $q$, $E_{cm}$ are the mass (in MeV/c$^2$), the charge state, and the total energy (in MeV)) in the center-of-mass frame of the light-recoil $b$, respectively. $\gamma$ and $\beta$ are the Lorentz boost factors from the laboratory frame to the center-of-mass frame.
+The constant $c$ represents the speed of light with a value approximately $300$~ mm/ns, and $B$ is the magnetic field in Tesla.
+The excitation energy $E_x$ is implicitly included in $E_{cm}$, with higher excitation energies corresponding to smaller $E_{cm}$ values.
+Note that $E$ is linear to $Z_0$.

-An axial detector array, positioned at the center of the beam, measures the energy of the light recoil particle $b$ and its z-position.
-A conventional approach to convert the $E$-$Z_0$ plot into $E_x$ involves projecting the excitation lines for each detector and adjusting offsets and scales to match known states.
-The corresponding $\theta_{cm}$ values are then deduced from the $Z_0$ positions using kinematic simulations.
+An axial detector array, positioned in the center of the beam, measures the energy (denoted $e$, in channel) of the light recoil particle $b$ and its position z.
+A conventional approach is to first convert the measured energy $e$ to the calibrated energy $E$ (in MeV), then transform the energy $E$ and position $Z_0$ into $E_x$ by projecting the excitation lines for each detector, after that an energy spectrum for each detector is aligned and calibrated by adjusting the offset and scale to match the known states.
+The corresponding $\theta_{cm}$ values are deduced from the $Z_0$ positions using kinematics simulations.

-However, the finite size of the axial detector array means that the detected position ($Z$) is not identical to the cyclotron position ($Z_0$):
+However, due to the finite size of the axial detector array, the measured position ($Z$) differs from the true cyclotron crossing position ($Z_0$).
+The relationship is given by: